Caleb Agada: Professional career

 In May 2025, Agada was on the roster of Al Ahli Tripoli in the 2025 BAL season.
 He helped them win their first BAL championship.
 Agada was also named to the BAL All-Defensive First Team, as he averaged 2.3 steals per game.

+After playing the 2025–26 season for Força Lleida of the Liga ACB, Agada signed for Obradoiro on July 21, 2026.

 National team career

 Agada had been previously called up to play for a Canadian national basketball team side.
 He was called up to play for the Nigerian national basketball team during the 2019 FIBA Basketball World Cup qualification games, during the February 23–24, 2019 qualifying window in Lagos, he averaged 4.3 points, 4.7 rebounds and 4.3 assists.
 He was invited for the Nigerian 2019 FIBA Basketball World Cup preliminary squad but he didn't make the final list of players.
 In 2021, he represented Nigeria at the Tokyo Olympics.